leonfeder/CDL/README.md

 2. The javascript that creates the AJAX request of the google sheet google-sheet.js

-3 The google script (javascript) accessed from the sheet (tools/script editor) code.js
+3. The google script (javascript) accessed from the sheet (tools/script editor) code.js

 4. The google sheet itself

 =========================================================================================================
-Also in Github is the requirement/design document: "Specs for draft software.docx"
+Also in Github is the requirement/design document: "Specs for draft software.docx".
+It's old and needs to be updated but there are notes in there that I will refer to when I get to certain functions that I want to build.